Spring Garden Revival

 Contact Dennis's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

 Proper weed debris management in Dennis is essential for environmental protection and compliance with state and local regulations.
-The Dennis Department of Public Works oversees seasonal yard waste collection, requiring biodegradable paper bags (no plastic per MassDEP) and strict sorting: healthy weeds may be composted, while invasive species like buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill.
+The Dennis Department of Public Works oversees seasonal yard waste collection, requiring biodegradable paper bags (no plastic per MassDEP) and strict sorting: healthy weeds may be composted, while invasive species like buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic (6 mil) and sent to landfill.
 Diseased plants require quarantine and controlled disposal, and seedy weeds must be contained to prevent spread.
-Woody weeds are accepted in bundles up to 4-foot and <50 lbs tied with biodegradable twine.
-Soil clods and rocks should be coordinated through the Transfer Station, which operates on set hours and may require permits or fees.
+Woody debris is limited to 4-foot lengths and <50 lbs bundles, tied with biodegradable twine.
+No debris may be left in streets or storm drains, protecting water quality and preventing MS4 violations.
 Finished municipal compost is available for soil improvement and restoration projects, with seasonal distribution in spring and fall.
-Strictly, no weed debris may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect water quality.
+For details on hours, permits, and fees, contact:

 Dennis Department of Public Works